 Authors: David Ball and Don Keenan

-Don’t let the date in the title hold you back—Reptile still holds plenty of value for today’s lawyers.
+Don't let the date in the title hold you back—Reptile still holds plenty of value for today's lawyer and plaintiff's attorney.

-This book puts you in the frame of mind of what's important to a juror, which should be at the forefront of your mind when developing your own strategy in trial cases.
+This book puts you in the mindset of what's important to a juror, which should be at the forefront of your mind when developing your own strategy in trial cases.
 The goal is to help lawyers abandon some outdated trial strategies and instead lean heavily into the psychological aspects of convincing others and developing a throughline.

 "An important application of some basic neuropsychology to the jury system, this book should be required reading in law schools, public defender offices and anywhere young lawyers are thinking about just how to prove their cases.
 It looks deeply at what motivates the average citizen juror, and is designed to help trial lawyers get rid of old, tired and dusty trial themes." — Carolin S.